sminnee/salad/README.md

     browsercuke firefox `sake SapphireInfo/baseurl` */tests/cuke/*.feature

 Because BrowserCuke was written in order to support testing of Sapphire projects, we have a special script for this particular example.
-This will probably go away as BrowserCuke matures
+This will probably be merged into Sapphire as BrowserCuke matures.

     sapphirecuke firefox

-=== Rules
+### Rules

 Please see [the cucumber website](http://cukes.info) for information about the exact cucumber syntax.